 DNA FACT #5: Looks alone are never proof of paternity

 We get a lot of questions from customers who insist that their child looks just like an alleged father (he has his blue eyes, or she has his facial shape), and so they can’t understand why a paternity test would show that the possible father and the child are not biologically related.
 Conversely, we also get questioned on how a child could be biologically related to a possible father when they look nothing alike.

-> - > The traits of a child are determined not only by what their parents look like, but all the genomes that came before, on both sides of the family.
+- > The traits of a child are determined not only by what their parents look like, but all the genomes from direct ancestors who came before, on both sides of the family

-> The only way to be absolutely sure that a child is biologically related to a possible father is through a DNA paternity test.
+The only way to be absolutely sure that a child is biologically related to a possible father is through a DNA paternity test.
 Fortunately, these tests are now more affordable to the general public than ever, so it’s easy to get answers!

 Follow us on Facebook and Twitter!
 If you have questions about paternity tests or other DNA testing services, please contact our Client Support Center at 888-404-4363, Mon-Fri from 8:30 AM to 5:30 PM Eastern Time.
 Our friendly, expert representatives are ready and happy to help.
 Get answers anytime by visiting our Help Center.